webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

    5. Physical topology: larger networks are divided into **segments**. segment is where all nodes share the same media.
    6. physical interface: cable specs. radio transceiver specs.
    7. Signaling: transmit/receiving encoded data over the network medium. timing synchronization. modulation schemes.
-   8. Bounded media refers to the fact that some form of shield, cladding, and/or insulation is employed to bind the signal within the core medium.
+   8. Bounded media: some form of shield, cladding, and/or insulation is employed to bind the signal within the core medium.
+   9. Unbounded media: wifi or microwave signals used to transport data.
 2. data link: transfer data between 'logical segment'(data is sent using hardware addressing(MAC)).
    1. bridge: legacy. joins physical network segments. each port is a network interface(NIC). separated collision domains with Hubs. replaced by switches.
 Radio/Microwaves are unbounded.
    2. Extended Unique Identifier (EUI-48, EUI-64).
 Similar to MAC address.